 If you read my other post on ‘Fridge Organisation‘, you would know how much I rave about these OXO containers.
 The removable drainage baskets make it so easy to wash produce as you bring it home and the containers themselves have superpowers and keep everything fresh for so much longer than I ever believed!
 They work by trapping the ethylene gas that leads to spoilage using an activated carbon filter tucked into the lid.
 Vents in the lid and the suspended basket design also keep air flowing around produce and prevent moisture from building up.
 Have a google on how they work if you want to find out more!
 It’s quite fascinating.

-I had a gift card for Howards Storage World that was about to expire, so I decided to give these Zak containers a go in the freezer because they fit well.
+I used Zak containers from Howards Storage World to store my loose vegetables.
 They’re designed for pantries, so I tested one for two weeks in the freezer before I put the rest in there just in case they didn’t hold up.
 It’s been over a month and I’ve seen no freezer burn of any kind, so I will hold on to these.

 I use the small ones to hold excess stock (usually frozen for Delilah on hot days) as well as extra hollandaise, garlic butter etc. I first freeze the contents in individual ice cube trays for portion size purposes and when ready, I empty them into the containers to free up the trays.
 The larger ones I use for prepped potatoes (think wedges but in weirder shapes because I’m lazy) for a quick and easy dinner side, as well as my corn and peas, mixed berries, hash browns etc. I’ve labeled them with vinyl stickers made by Pretty.Little.Designs to turn them into a permanent storage container for refills.